lumagateinc/Resource-Scheduler/README.md

 **STEP 1: Check the FAQs**

-[HERE](http://example.com/link "title")gin by checking our FAQs to see if your question is answered there.
+Begin by checking our FAQs to see if your question is answered there.
 If it is not, proceed to STEP 2.

 **STEP 2: Screenshot your Claims**

 Visit **[https://\<tenant\>.azurewebsites.net/claims](https://\<tenant\>.azurewebsites.net/claims)** and capture a screenshot of the claims associated with your account.
 If you are logging a request for another user, ask them to capture this data and forward to you.

-> **IMPORTANT!** [HERE](http://example.com/link "title") sure to complete this step.
-You will need to attach this info to your support request.
+> **IMPORTANT!** Be sure to complete this step.
+Your support analyst may ask for this information.

 **STEP 3: Log a ticket**